rkalaa/RL-Maze/README.md

 # RL-Maze

-# Hey, this is my first project I am publishing, if you have any questions feel free to let me know!
+# Hey, this is my first project I am publishing and first time using GitHub outside of CS50, if you have any questions feel free to let me know!

 # Maze Solving with Reinforcement Learning (Q-Learning)